- Staying in lovely Tuscan accommodation overlooking stunning landscapes

 - Ascent: 600 Metres Approx.

 Today we set off with a fun off-road section down into the lower valley before looping back towards St Gimignano.
 We journey south following a mix of dirt roads and trails through woods, over hills and crossing streams, through a constantly changing rolling Tuscan landscape.
 Most climbs will be on farm or forest gravel routes, which lead onto sections through vineyards and fields, trails and paths used mostly by local people and farmers.
 It can be muddy at times!

-Our destination for today is Abbadia Isola, a small medieval hamlet set within stone walls not far from Monteriggioni.
+The destination for today is Strove a small hamlet not far from Abbadia Isola and Monteriggioni.
 After stopping in the square for a well-deserved beer we move on to our accommodation, where you can enjoy a dip in the pool before heading out for dinner.

 - Meals: Breakfast, lunch

 - Ascent: 850 Metres Approx.

 Your first stop for today is the quaint medieval hamlet of Monteriggioni, with time to explore the castle walls and narrow streets.
 Leaving the fortified village, you’ll continue with a steady off-road climb through the Montagnola range which offers great options of trails and routes.

 This area is a well known destination for the Gran Fondo Sienese MTB race.
 This area is also ideal for some fun mountain biking, as we explore the network of dirt tracks leading into the hillside forests, looping on fun rolling singletracks towards little hamlets and twisting down over rolling fields.

 A final fun section of singletrack winding through forests will lead us to the outskirts of Siena.
 One last push on tarmac and we roll into the old walls of this quiet town.
 There is time to wander through Siena, visit the Palio Square and Duomo, before heading out to dinner for a mouthwatering Tuscan meal.